mayman007/ShinobiBot/README.md

 </li>

 <li>
-Create .env file and fill it with your bot token in a variable named `BOT_TOKEN` and application ID in a variable named `APP_ID` that you copied earlier
+Create .env file and fill it with your bot token in a variable named `BOT_TOKEN` and application ID in a variable named `APP_ID`
 </li>

 <li>